Of all the different pests that can destroy gardens, the Japanese beetle is one of the most destructive.

 Read More: How to Kill and Get Rid of Carpet Beetles

-4 Natural Remedies to Quickly Get Rid of Japanese Beetles From Inside Your House
+What Natural Remedies Will Get Rid of Japanese Beetles?

-Neem trees are found in Asia and the oil from them has been used for hundreds of years for pest control against insects of all kinds.
+The Neem tree is found in Asia and the oil extracted from the tree is one of nature’s naturally occurring pesticides.
 It is a yellowish-brown color with a slightly bitter taste, and a garlic or sulfurous smell to it.

 Neem oil interferes with the hormone system in insects, making it difficult for them to reproduce.
 It also reduces their feeding and acts as a repellent, pushing insects away from areas treated with it.